Structures, guidance and direction of administration

 Structure of Finland’s administration

 In Finland, administration consists of the highest elected bodies, which are Parliament, the President of the Republic and the Government, and of independent courts of law, state administration and other public administration.

 State administration consists of central, regional and local state administration.
 Central state administration is usually referred to as central government.
 It includes the ministries together with the national government and public bodies subordinate to them.
 The regional state administration authorities include six regional state administrative agencies and 15 centres for economic development, transport and the environment.
-The local state administration authorities consist of 11 police departments, 22 enforcement offices and 15 employment and economic development offices.
+The local state administration authorities consist of 11 police departments and 15 employment and economic development offices.

 Public administration also includes local government (municipalities), church administration and indirect public administration.
 Indirect public administration consists of independent bodies governed by public law (such as the Social Insurance Institution of Finland, the Bank of Finland, the Finnish Institute of Occupational Health, the Finnish Forest Centre and universities) and corporations, institutions, foundations and private individuals (such as fishing and animal welfare supervisors) performing a public function in accordance with provisions in law or with provisions or rules issued on its basis.

 Åland has provincial autonomy as separately provided in the Act on the Autonomy of Åland.

 Exploreadministration.fi is a service maintained by the State Treasury, which collects information regarding municipal finances and central government to a single website.